Child-Pugh Score Calculator

 Clinical Use Cases

 Although developed decades ago, the Child-Pugh system remains a core component of hepatology practice.
-Surgeons assess surgical risk by considering whether a patient’s liver can withstand anesthesia and metabolic stress.
-Oncologists weigh options for liver cancer treatment by analyzing underlying function.
-Gastroenterologists use the score to guide portal hypertension management.
+Surgeons assess operative risk, oncologists weigh treatment options, and gastroenterologists guide portal hypertension management using the classification.
 Even with advanced imaging and newer scores such as MELD, the Child-Pugh classification offers straightforward, bedside applicability.

 Limitations

 As with any clinical tool, the Child-Pugh score has limitations.
-Its ascites and encephalopathy assessments are somewhat subjective.
-Two clinicians might grade mild encephalopathy differently.
-Additionally, the score was developed from patients with alcoholic cirrhosis, so accuracy may vary in other etiologies like viral hepatitis or nonalcoholic fatty liver disease.
-It also does not account for renal function or sodium levels, which more recent systems incorporate.
+Its ascites and encephalopathy assessments are somewhat subjective, and the score was developed from patients with alcoholic cirrhosis.
+It does not directly account for renal function or sodium levels, which more recent systems incorporate.
+Treat the result as a component of a broader evaluation rather than a standalone diagnosis.